I Just Got a Traffic Ticket, and I Don’t Know What To Do Next?

-A civil infraction can include speeding, driving to fast for conditions, careless driving, failure to signal, failing to change your address, plus many more.
-A civil infraction traffic ticket carries a fine and, with some exceptions, points on your driving record.
-This can effect the status of your driving privileges and also your insurance rates.
+A civil infraction can include speeding, driving too fast for conditions, careless driving, failing to signal, changing your address, etc. A civil infraction traffic ticket carries a fine and, with some exceptions, points on your driving record.
+Having a moving violation or points on your record can affect the status of your driving privileges and also your insurance rates.

-2. Ask for an Informal Hearing: this is a hearing with you, the police office and the court’s magistrate, or judge.
+2. Ask for an Informal Hearing: An informal hearing is a hearing with you, the police office, and the court’s magistrate or judge.
 There are no attorneys on either side.
-The officer presents his case and you have an opportunity to present your case.
+The officer presents his case, and you have an opportunity to present your case.
 A decision gets made.
-If the case was heard by the magistrate and you disagree with the decision, you have the right to appeal the decision to the judge.
-This is a formal hearing.
-In order to appeal the informal hearing to a formal hearing you must post a bond with the court in the amount of the ticket.
+If the magistrate heard the case and you disagree with the decision, you have the right to appeal the decision to the judge.
+An appeal is the same as a formal hearing.
+To appeal an adverse ruling in an informal hearing, you must post a bond with the court in the ticket amount.

-3. Ask for a Formal Hearing: At a formal hearing attorneys get involved.
-The prosecutor will be representing the police officer and you may have an attorney with you too.
-At this stage, it is wise to have legal counsel so you do not have to face the court, prosecutor and police officer on your own.
+3. Ask for a Formal Hearing: At a formal hearing, attorneys get involved.
+The prosecutor will represent the police officer.
+You may have an attorney with you as well.
+It is wise to have legal counsel at this stage, so you do not have to face the court, prosecutor, and police officer alone.

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have spend decades working in Michigan’s traffic courts.
-Several of the firm’s attorneys have also worked in the courts as judicial officers making decisions relative to traffic offenses.
-With LEWIS & DICKSTEIN, P.L.L.C. as your traffic ticket defense law firm, you have attorneys with the experience and special skills to help minimize the damage done to your driving record and insurance rates.
-Michigan has limited public transportation, so it is extremely important that you retain the right to stay on the road legally.
-Call us at (248) 263-6800 with your traffic ticket issues and we can help.
-You may also complete a Request for Assistance Form and one of our highly experienced attorneys will call you.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have spent decades working in Michigan’s traffic courts.
+Several of the firm’s attorneys have also worked in the courts as judicial officers making decisions about traffic offenses.
+With LEWIS & DICKSTEIN, P.L.L.C. as your traffic ticket defense law firm, you have attorneys with the experience and specialized skills to help minimize damage to your driving record and insurance rates.
+Michigan has limited public transportation, so it is imperative that you retain the right to stay on the road legally if you just got a traffic ticket.